ihmeuw/vivarium_research/docs/source/models/concept_models/vivarium_census_synthdata/concept_model.rst

 At some point in the future, we might make this more user friendly.
 However, for the sake of a minimum functional model, this is satisfactory.

-Some functions have additional parameters, as listed in the table above.
-These parameters are explained in more depth in the table below.
+Some functions have additional parameters.
+These parameters are explained in more depth in the table below and are (separately) configurable for each observer column affected by that noise function.

 .. list-table:: Additional Inputs and Default Values
   :widths: 20 20 20